MathLuz/TestesGit/README.md

 > Desfaz todas as mudanças não comitadas e restaura o estado do último commit.

 git commit --amend -m "Mensagem a substituir"
-> Modifica o último commit, incluindo sua mensagem.
+> Modifica a mensagem do último commit.